isharacomix/rules-of-war/README.md

-Open Tactics
+Rules of War
 ============
-Open tactics is an engine/game/experiment in developing turn-based tactical wargames (and I suppose could be extended to RPGs).
-The focus on this project is making an engine that is lightweight enough to support extensible rules such as new units, terrain, and balancing without rewriting the Python source code.
+Rules of War is a game/engine/experiment for developing turn-based tactical wargames.

+The thing that makes this game unique is that the rules of the game are often in flux from match to match.
+In one battle, tanks might be very strong.
+In another, they might be very weak.
+In another, they might be able to fly.
+The ultimate guiding philosophy for this game is

+> Editing the rules of the game should be as straightforward as designing a
+> new map.

 I'm theoretically developing this game for [One Game a Month][1gam], and I'm livestreaming development nightly from 10-midnight EST on [my website][].